Hold on just a little longer - Times Gazette

 I have saw the protesters, begging to go back to work.
 Their plight is much more easy to understand.
 They need to put food on the family table and keep a roof over their children’s head.

 On the other hand, my gut tells me that what everyone needs to do is pay more attention to the local health officials.
-They may not have all the answers, but they are trying to saves, and that’s what this stay-at-home order has always been about.
+They may not have all the answers, but they are trying to save lives, and that’s what this stay-at-home order has always been about.

 Yes, as it turns out, their projected number of deaths and case numbers have been over-inflated — at least so far.
 And I know people are tired of being cooped up in their homes, unable to go places they have gone their entire lives.
 I know people need to go back to work.
 I know kids are itching to spend more time with their friends, and likely even itching to go back to school and return to their regular routines.